 Feel free to visit the race HQ tent anytime during the event if you have questions.
 We'll be happy to help.

-All athletes (Hairpin 100 and 12 Hours of Road America) must check in at the Tufte Center.
+All athletes (Hairpin 100 and 12 Hours of Road America) must check in at the Registration Building/Tufte Center (See schedule for location).

 All riders must have a valid drivers license with them to check in and receive their race bag and packet.
 Athletes without a valid drivers license must be accompanied by an adult during check in.
 Criterium packet pick up for each respective race will close 30 minutes before the listed start time of each event.